 Corree Laule is a physicist and assistant professor in the departments of Radiology and Pathology/Lab Medicine.
 She is interested in understanding the microstructural and pathological determinants which govern T1 and T2 relaxation measures in central nervous system (CNS) tissue.
 Her primary area of research is multiple sclerosis (MS) and she has extensive experience in imaging both in vivo and post mortem MS brain and spinal cord, with emphasis on characterizing myelin.
 She also collaborates to study many other CNS applications including schizophrenia, cerebral malaria, bipolar disorder, leukodystrophies and Huntington’s disease, as well the characterization of normal controls.
 She is particularly interested in myelin and plans to use biochemical analysis and electron microscopy to understand how variations in myelin composition/structure may influence to MRI measures.

-Alexander Rauscher is a physicist and associate professor in the Department of Pediatrics and also affiliated with the Department of Physics and Astronomy, and the Department of Radiology.
+Alexander Rauscher is a physicist and associate professor (tenure) and Canada Research Chair in the Department of Pediatrics and also affiliated with the Department of Physics and Astronomy, and the Department of Radiology.
 His lab’s specific interests are quantitative susceptibility mapping, myelin water imaging, and MR signal formation in the presence of magnetically inhomogeneous tissues, such as nerve fibres or blood vessels.
 The team is also interested in how the orientation of anisotropic tissue within the MRI scanner’s magnetic field affects the MRI signal.
 Alex and his group apply their MRI techniques to the investigation of tissue damage and repair in brain injury, for example due to preterm birth, multiple sclerosis, or traumatic brain injury.

 Stefan Reinsberg is a physicist and associate professor in the Department of Physics and Astronomy.
 His group is focused on the development and validation of methods for Cancer Imaging, mostly by MRI.
 Of particular interest to is the tumour micro-environment and associated tissue heterogeneity.
 Their experimental techniques include dynamic-contrast-enhanced MRI, diffusion-weighted MRI, dynamic susceptibility-weighted imaging and MR spectroscopy.
 They use these techniques in clinical (imaging) trials and in pre-clinical research on tumour models.
 The objective of their work is the identification of imaging biomarkers that can be used clinically for the detection of cancer and monitoring of treatment.
 An important aspect of this effort is the validation of imaging biomarkers through the use of co-registered histological mapping.